aunyks/vitruvius/README.md

 Elementary data structures in Solidity for Ethereum Smart Contracts.

 ### What is it?
-Vitruvius is an integration-tested Solidity library that implements fundamental data structures in computing such as Linked Lists, Stacks, Heaps, Queues, etc.
+Vitruvius is an integration-tested Solidity library that implements fundamental data structures in computing such as Linked Lists, Stacks, Queues, etc.

 ### Data Structure Status